gruntwork-io/docs/docs/2.0/docs/patcher/concepts/patches.md

 # What is a Patcher Patch?

-A Patch is a set of instructions Patcher executes to perform code transformations.
+Patcher executes a patch as a set of instructions to automate code transformations.
 This approach automates the adoption of breaking changes in infrastructure-as-code projects using tools like Terragrunt, OpenTofu, or Terraform.

 These instructions are delivered through a `yaml` file in the following format: